 British Columbia offers free parliamentary tours at the Legislative Assembly, which are well worth the trip.
 Our tour featured a cameo from the late Queen Victoria, along with British Columbia’s rich history and some background into Canada’s constitutional monarchy structure.
-Tours are only an hour, but they provide great insight, especially for first-time visitors like myself.
+Tours are only an hour and provide great insight for first-time visitors.

-This part of the trip was a highlight for me as an animal lover!
+This part of the trip was definitely a highlight for me!
 For a small donation, you can visit the many animals at the Beacon Hill Children’s Farm from 10-5 p.m. in the summer.
 I was especially excited to visit the goats!
-Twice a day, the farm hosts the daily “goat stampede,” which is exactly what it sounds like — about 40 goats running out in a stampede across the farm!
-It is an absolute must-see, and as expected, the goats are incredibly sweet. 🙂
+Twice a day, the farm hosts the daily “goat stampede,” which is exactly what it sounds like: about 40 goats running out in a stampede across the farm!
+It is an absolute must-see. 🙂

 Where We Ate